rpgmakersanonymous/rpg/CRAFTY.md

 	* **crafty.js** The Crafty Engine
 		* ```wget http://craftyjs.com/release/0.5.3/crafty.js```
 * **index.html** The main console where Crafty is rendering
+	* open this file in your browser to view game
 * **src/** Directory for custom game related code (your engine)
 	* **game.js** Your Game Logic
 * **assets/** Directory for media files and other binary data